-Past Commander-in-Chief Callahan: Last but not least, Commander-in-Chief and Brothers, I have the pleasure of introducing that noble and patriotic National Secretary, a sister from your own State, Mrs. Mabelle Ham, last year's National Secretary of the Sons of Veterans Auxiliary.
+mander-in-Chief and Brothers, I have the pleasure of introducing that noble and patriotic National Secretary, a sister from your own State, Mrs. Mabelle Ham, last year's National Secretary of the Sons of Veterans Auxiliary.

 Mrs. Mabelle Ham: Commander Sisson and Brothers: This is the second time that I have had the great honor and the great pleasure of coming with the committee of greeting from the National Sons of Veterans Auxiliary, and I assure you that it is one of the greatest pleasures of my life.
-When we came here a year ago we promised you, because you were so busy as you always are, that we would take but a few moments of your time, so all the many things that we wanted to say to you we had to say very quickly.
-I was told afterwards by your Past Commander Stephens that he was very sure the convention stenographer didn't get more than half of what I said, and most of that he felt sure he had to guess at.
-Well, when I read my good speech in the proceedings I decided that he was right; so I am not going to make any speech today.
+When came here a year ago we promised you because you were so busy as you always are, that we would take but a few moments of your time, so all the many things that we wanted to say to you we had to say very quickly.
+I was told afterwards by your Past Commander Stephens that he was very sure the convention stenographer didn't get more than half of what of that he felt sure he had to guess at.
+Well, good speech in the proceedings I decided that he was right; so I am not going to make any speech today.
 I am just going to say Amen to all the pretty things my good sisters have said to you, and I am not going to talk to you at all, but I am going to talk to Harry.
 Come over here, Harry.
 (Applause).